froebbm/WakeCounty_Equitable_Development/README.md

-# Wake County Affordable Housing
+# Wake County Equitable Development

 This doc will reflect the scope of the project the use of the code etc.